Gingerbread Spice Mix

 Add the warmth of the gingerbread spice mix to your baked goods and drinks during these cooler months.
 This is a combination of spices you probably already have in your pantry.

-I've made spice mixes for as long as I can remember.
+I’ve made spice mixes for as long as I can remember.
 My mom was the queen of spice mixes.
 Her favorite tool at home was her spice grinder.
-She hated buying readymade powders and wondered how long they've been sitting around.
+She hated buying readymade powders and wondered how long they had been sitting around.
 She even made her own cayenne and paprika at home.

-While I don't make everything, I do make a lot.
+While I don’t make everything, I do make a lot.
 Such as my Indian spice mixes like curry powder, garam masala, and chai spice.
-Every fall I make one batch of my pumpkin spice, gingerbread spice, and holiday spice mix, which I use in my fruitcakes.
+Every fall, I make one batch of my pumpkin spice, gingerbread spice, and holiday spice mix, which I use in my fruitcakes.

 About this spice mix

-There are five main spices in the gingerbread spice mix, cinnamon, allspice, nutmeg, cloves, and of course ground ginger.
+There are five main spices in the gingerbread spice mix: cinnamon, allspice, nutmeg, cloves, and, of course, ground ginger.
 But, all around the world, you will find a few additions to these.
 For example, some European brands will have cardamom and coriander, sometimes mace, star anise, and black pepper.
 That is why you often get gingerbread cookies that taste different from all parts of the world.
 These little spices can make a huge difference.

-As you can see, I make small batches, Why?
-Well, these spices, once ground, should not be kept around for too long.
-This recipe makes a little over a ¼ cup, but, guess what?
+As you can see, I make small batches.
+Why?
+Well, once ground, these spices should not be kept around for too long.
+This recipe makes a little over a 1/4 cup, but guess what?
 That works for one whole fall.
 And next year, I will make a fresh batch again.

 From powder